-• MCM 5 (Post-Construction Stormwater Management) - Brightpoint's MS4 Program includes a Post-Construction SWM Program that ensures water quality criteria in the Virginia Stormwater Management Regulations has been achieved on new developments and developments on prior developed land since July 1, 2009.
-Included among these requirements are written policies and procedures in the VCCS Erosion and Sediment Control and Stormwater Management Standards and Specifications to ensure that stormwater management facilities are designed and installed in accordance with appropriate law and regulations.
+- MCM 5 (Post-Construction Stormwater Management) Brightpoint's MS4 Program includes a Post-Construction SWM Program that ensures water quality criteria in the Virginia Stormwater Management Regulations has been achieved on new developments and developments on prior developed land since July 1, 2009.
+Included among these requirements are written policies and procedures in the VCCS Standards and Specifications to ensure that stormwater management facilities are designed and installed in accordance with appropriate law and regulations.
 Post-construction, the Program includes schedules and written procedures to ensure long-term inspections and maintenance of stormwater management BMPs.
-Minimum Control Measure 5 BMPs in the Brightpoint MS4 Program Plan describe post-construction stormwater management BMPs.
+Minimum Control Measure 5 BMPs in the Brightpoint MS4 Program Plan describe post-construction stormwater management BMPs. - MCM 6 (Good Housekeeping) Brightpoint's MS4 Program includes a Pollution Prevention/Good Housekeeping Program that includes policies and procedures to ensure that day-to-day operations minimize the exposure of pollutants to rainfall on campus grounds to the maximum extent practicable.
+The program is supported with Brightpoint's Pollution Prevention & Good Housekeeping Manual and biennial training for applicable staff.
+Minimum Control Measure 6 BMPs in the Brightpoint MS4 Program Plan describe pollution prevention and good housekeeping BMPs.